Spouses and children are considered "transitional survivors" for the first three years after an active duty sponsor dies.

 Choose from any of the following health plan options during the transitional survivor period:

-Additionally, transitional survivors are eligible for active duty-specific programs such as the Extended Care Health Option.
+Additionally, transitional survivors are eligible for programs specific to active duty, such as the Extended Care Health Option.

 Coverage for children doesn't change—they are covered as "active duty family members" until they age out of TRICARE or lose eligibility for other reasons.